-This class is an exhibit that shows learning about safe and responsible use of firearms and archery equipment or wildlife management.
-(The exhibit may not include actual firearms; archery equipment is allowed if tips are removed from arrows.)
+An exhibit that shows learning about safe and responsible use of firearms and archery equipment or wildlife management.
+(The exhibit may not include actual firearms; archery equipment allowed if tips are removed from arrows).

 10260 Other Agriculture and Natural Resources